MSc in Climate Change and Development: Career, Skills, Scope, Options, Outlook

 • A bachelor's degree in a related field, such as environmental science, economics, political science, or international development.
 Some programs may have specific undergraduate coursework requirements, such as coursework in climate science, development economics, or statistics.

 • Standardized test scores, such as the Graduate Record Examination (GRE).
-Some programs may have minimum score requirements or may give preference to applicants with higher scores.
+Some programs may have minimum score requirements or preferences for applicants with higher scores.

 • Letters of recommendation from professors or other academic or professional references who can speak to the applicant's potential for success in a graduate program.

-• A personal statement or writing sample outlining the applicant's academic and professional goals, as well as their motivation for pursuing an MSc in Climate Change and Development.
+• A personal statement or writing sample outlining the applicant's academic and professional goals and their motivation for pursuing an MSc in Climate Change and Development.

 Knowledge and Skills Required